This post may contain affiliate links.

 I’d really recommend buying a timer for your slow cooker.
 I love this one: Tp Link Tapo Smart Plug.

 You can program it from an app on your phone.
-Set it to switch your slow cooker on in the early hours and it’ll be perfectly timed to be ready in time for breakfast.
+Set it to switch your slow cooker on early and it’ll be perfectly timed to be ready in time for breakfast.
 SO GOOD!

 More breakfast recipes with oats…